Updated: Nov 25, 2021

-Reach for the stars and if you miss you'll land on the moon... hmm really?
-It's that simple?
+Reach for the moon and if you miss you'll land amongst the stars.
+But is it that simple to just give yourself big goals?

 It's not that I disagree with having large goals or ambitions in fact I'm very much a fan of goal-setting, but if your resolutions sound like this...